What is intelligence?

 We continuously look for new opportunities to collect, develop and enhance traditional capabilities to increase the quantity and quality of intelligence available to exploit both in the UK and abroad.

 As part of this we are developing the new National Data Exploitation Capability, using the powers vested in the agency by the Crime and Courts Act, to link together, access and exploit data held across government.
 We are also developing a multi-agency National Serious and Organised Crime Assessment Centre (NAC) to hold and enhance the strategic intelligence picture of existing and emerging threats to drive the operational response of the NCA and our partners.
 It will also inform senior decision makers to shape policy and feed the national security infrastructure.

 The Gateway Function will provide a consistent entry point for all new information and intelligence requests and referrals requiring NCA operational assessment.

 Alongside the NAC, we are also looking to develop the NTC (National Targeting Centre) which will become the hub for developing operations, alongside investigations, against the highest priority serious and organised crime targets.

 All of this will increase our agility and flexibility to respond to new threats and operate in a proactive way, to gather and analyse information and intelligence on emerging threats so that we can take action before threats are realised.

 The powers we have to gather intelligence are defined and governed by law.
-They are also subject to strict scrutiny and assurance by independent bodies such as the Office of the Surveillance Commissioners, the Interception of Communications Commissioner, Her Majesty’s Inspector of Constabulary and Fire & Rescue Services (HMICFRS) and others.
+They are also subject to strict scrutiny and assurance by independent bodies such as the Investigatory Powers Commissioner's Office, Her Majesty’s Inspector of Constabulary and Fire & Rescue Services (HMICFRS) and others.